vaimee/my2sec/README.md

 <h2>Developement</h2>
-To test the whole adapter architecture, on top of the producer you need to deploy a mapper, a SEPA engine and a DB on your local host using the following docker-compose file as an example:
+To test the whole adapter architecture, on top of the producer you need to deploy a mapper, a SEPA engine and a DB on your local host using the following docker-compose file as an example:<br>
 <pre>
 version: "3.9"
 #================================================#